ezgigokdemir/Projects/README.md

-# I encoded these projects using C # and used SQL as database.
+# I encoded Yummy and PersonelKayıtEkranı using C # and used SQL as database.
+# I encoded Struggle on The Space using Java.